Kyriosity/read-write/README+/pencraft/README+/essays/README+/NullRefError.md

 <table><tr></tr><tr valign="center"><td>☝️</td><td>

-If a check allows _null_ to propagate or replaces it with a value, it must be certain for the logic &thinsp;&mdash;&thinsp;\
+If a check allows _null_ to propagate or replaces it with a value,\
+✅ it must be CERTAIN for the logic &thinsp;&mdash;&thinsp;\
-not to avoid further exceptions or IDE warnings.
+❌ not to avoid further exceptions or IDE warnings.

 </td></tr></table>